 Relationships & Connections

-Psychologists say that the key factors that determines whether a relationship becomes stronger or more fraught with time include need, ability, desire, availability, willingness, and commitment.
-Nearly every relationship in life is built with these foundational blocks.
+Psychologists suggest that whether a relationship deepens or becomes strained over time depends on six essential factors: need, ability, desire, availability, willingness, and commitment.
+Nearly every relationship in our lives is shaped by these foundational elements.

 There’s been this preoccupation with romantic relationships, but many of our close relationships are with friends.
 Find out how our they impact our health.